SYRACUSE HILLEL RESPONSE TO COVID-19

 Throughout the year, we will adhere to social distancing guidelines put in place by the University and public health officials.
 If you or your family have any questions, please contact us!

-To download the entire Safe Hillel Opening Guidelines, click here.
+To download the entire Safe Hillel Guiding Principles for Spring 2021, click here.

 What precautions will be in place to ensure the health and safety in the Winnick Hillel Center?